/root/iRedMail/iRedMail.tipson your server.

 Backend on the mail server profile page.

 A backend is a SQL or LDAP database used to store mail domains and accounts.
-We suggest you choose the one you're familiar with for easier maintaince.
+We suggest you choose the one you're familiar with for easier maintenance.

 Components on the mail server profile page.

-A component is a software (or software group) used by mail service.
+A component is a software (or software group) which implements some network service(s).
 On this page you can choose the components you want to deploy on your mail server.

 Settings on the mail server profile page.